Dyalog/Math/README.md

 ## Building the libraries

+The supported build configurations are:
+* Linux (x86 and x86-64)
-The only supported build configuration is cross-compiling from Linux to Windows.
+* Cross-compiling from Linux to Windows (x86 and x86-64)

+To build natively:

+* install some 32- and 64-bit Fortran compilers with
+`sudo apt-get install gfortran-multilib`
+* `cd` into the root of the repository
+* type `make -f Makefile.linux` to make `Math-linux.zip`

-To build (tested on Ubuntu 15.10):
+To cross-compile (tested on Ubuntu 17.04):

 * install some cross-compilers with
-`sudo apt-get install gcc-mingw-w64 gfortran-mingw-w64`
+`sudo apt-get install gfortran-mingw-w64`
 * `cd` into the root of the repository
-* type `make` (or e.g. `make -j8` if you have 8 CPU cores)

-This will generate the release package `math.zip` in the current directory.
+* type `make -f Makefile.windows` to make `Math-windows.zip`